New Chief Executive for CMNZ

 Gretchen will take up her new position on 23 August.
 Kerrin Vautier says that “we very much look forward to welcoming Gretchen to her new role with CMNZ and to working with her in furthering the reach of chamber music in New Zealand.”
 She added that “we are absolutely delighted that Gretchen will be applying her skills, experience, and considerable enthusiasm to this next phase of CMNZ’s development”.

-The Annual General Meeting of the Chamber Music New Zealand (CMNZ) Trust will take place in the Wellesley Room at the Wellington Club, 88 The Terrace, Wellington on Wednesday 19 May 2021 at 1pm, and shall be followed by the Annual General Meeting of the Chamber Music New Zealand (CMNZ) Foundation at 2pm.
+The Annual General Meeting of the Chamber Music New Zealand (CMNZ) Trust will take place on Wednesday 18 May, 1pm in the 1908 Room, Public Trust Hall, 131-135 Lambton Quay, Wellington.
+It will be followed by the Annual General Meeting of the Chamber Music New Zealand (CMNZ) Foundation at 2pm.

 CMNZ Trust Board Documents